 By understanding how to use implied texture, artists can add more dimension and detail to their work.
 This can be useful for creating visual interest or suggesting a particular mood or atmosphere.
 For example, rough brushstrokes are used to indicate a rugged landscape, while softer lines are used to create a sense of tranquility.

-Whether they are actual or implied, textures add an essential dimension to artworks and can give them a sense of richness and depth.
+Whether actual or implied, textures add an essential dimension to artworks and give them a sense of richness and depth.

 What is the other kind of textures?